 - 24.2.6.2 The Association supports individuals and organizations that work to prevent all or parts of Alberta's public health care system from being taken over by private health care providers.
-[1996, 2019] - 24.2.6.3 The Government of Alberta should increase health services for children, thereby reducing the time that children must wait to be diagnosed and treated.
-[2003, 2019] - 24.2.6.4 The Government of Alberta should work with the Association in issuing a regular, up-to-date compilation of all the resources available in Alberta to help students who are addicted or have mental health issues and their families.
-[2012, 2019] - 24.2.6.5 The Government of Alberta should implement policy, based on research, to ensure that comprehensive education and health programs are delivered collaboratively within each region.
-[2008, 2019] - 24.2.6.6 The Government of Alberta should provide residential care and day treatment programs with sufficient funding to eliminate the list of children waiting to get into such programs.
-[1996, 2019] - 24.2.6.7 The Government of Alberta should require school authorities to help the Alberta Health Services Board implement vaccination programs and other mandated population health initiatives by - 1. distributing information about the initiatives to students, staff, parents and the school community; - 2. providing health care personnel with access to students and staff; and - 3. allowing their facilities to be used for delivering the initiatives, provided that the provincial government covers all associated costs.
+[1996, 2023] - 24.2.6.3 The Government of Alberta should increase health services for children, thereby reducing the time that children must wait to be diagnosed and treated.
+[2003, 2023] - 24.2.6.4 The Government of Alberta should provide access to current resources available in Alberta to help students and/or their families who are addicted or have mental health challenges.
+[2012, 2023] - 24.2.6.5 The Government of Alberta should implement policy and provide funding to support comprehensive education and health programs within each region.
+[2008, 2023] - 24.2.6.6 The Government of Alberta should provide residential care and day treatment programs with sufficient funding to eliminate the list of children waiting to get into such programs.
+[1996, 2023] - 24.2.6.7 The Government of Alberta should require school authorities to help the Alberta Health Services Board implement vaccination programs and other population health initiatives by 1. distributing information about the initiatives to students, staff, parents and the school community; - 2. providing health care personnel with access to students and staff; and - 3. allowing their facilities to be used for delivering the initiatives, provided that the provincial government covers all associated costs.
+[2009, 2023]